St Teresa's School confirms death of pupil, injury of another

 The school said it was cooperating with police and was working to determine the facts regarding the tragic incident

-Eyewitness News however, understands that a Grade 8 girl jumped from the school building on Monday, attempting suicide.
+Eyewitness News, however, understands the grade 8 girls jumped from the school building on Monday, attempting suicide.

-This version of events had not been confirmed by the police or the education.
+This version of events had not been confirmed by the police or the education department.

 The school said it was cooperating with police and was working to determine the facts regarding the tragic incident.